The USS Arizona remains the final resting place

 On the early Sunday morning of December 7, 1941 sudden news reports of an attack by a foreign power stunned Americans much as it did on 9/11.

 One of the most violent attacks ever against U.S. forces, the Japanese air force had slipped in quietly over Oahu precisely at 7:55 AM to wreak havoc on the air and navy fleet stationed on the Hawaiian island.

 The raid -- which came with no declaration of war -- destroyed four battleships and damaged four more in just two hours.

 Among the American armed forces, there were a total of 2,335 killed, including 2,008 navy personnel, 109 marines, and 218 army.
 68 civilians also lost their lives in the attack making the total fatalities 2,403 people.

 Also lost forever was the American sense of innocence, and the belief that the US was somehow protected from the battles already raging in Europe.
 On December 7, 1941 the US was suddenly and without warming thrust into World War II.

 Amid the destruction on December 7, 1941, five battleships were seriously damaged or

-The worst befell the U.S.S.
+The worst of it befell the U.S.S.
 Arizona when a 1760-pound bomb struck its gunpowder store resulting in a massive explosion.
 Today, the U.S.S.
-Arizona lies in its watery grave at the bottom of the harbor, with a memorial built directly over it honoring the 1,177 lives that were lost on the ship that fateful day.
+Arizona lies in its watery grave at the bottom of the harbor, with a memorial built directly over it honoring the 1,177 lives that were lost on board.

 The Honolulu Star-Bulletin